fluree/docs.flur.ee/src/content/0.10.0/docs/query/sparql.md

 ### What is SPARQL?

-SPARQL (pronounced "sparkle") is a query-langauge for RDF databases.
-RDF databases are also known as triple-store databases, and every fact in a triple-store database is stored a triple composed of a subject-predicate-object (SPO).
-The first three elements of a flake (subject, predicate, object) align exactly to triple-store databases' SPO triples.
-This lends itself to connection across Fluree and RDF databases.
+SPARQL (pronounced "sparkle") is a query-langauge for RDF ledgers.
+RDF ledgers are also known as triple-store ledgers, and every fact in a triple-store ledger is stored a triple composed of a subject-predicate-object (SPO).
+The first three elements of a flake (subject, predicate, object) align exactly to triple-store ledgers' SPO triples.
+This lends itself to connection across Fluree and RDF ledgers.

 You can use SPARQL to:

-- Query FlureeQL databases across time
+- Query FlureeQL ledgers across time
-- Query across Fluree and non-Fluree databases, such as Wikidata and BigData.
+- Query across Fluree and non-Fluree ledgers, such as Wikidata and BigData.
 - Calculate aggregates
 - Create complicated joins

-The ability to query across multiple FlureeQL databases is not currently supported, although will be supported in future releases.
+The ability to query across multiple FlureeQL ledgers is not currently supported, although will be supported in future releases.

 In additional, SPARQL is strictly a query-language.
 You cannot use SPARQL to transact data.